-The alignment of the economics activities of each company with the above objectives is identified and measured to the extent that data is available to the Investment Manager and of an adequate quality.
+The alignment of the proceeds of the green bond used to finance economics activities or the economics activities of the issuer with the above objectives is identified and measured to the extent that data is available to the Investment Manager and of an adequate quality.
 Depending on the investment opportunities available, the Fund may contribute to any of the above environmental objectives and may not at all times contribute to all of the objectives.